 See full summary »

 Dr. Matt Powers is head of Hope Memorial Hospital in the town of Madison, concerning himself with the staff and patients with their attending dramas.
-He is primarily supported by his wife Maggie, their good friend Dr. Althea Davis, and eventually the extensive Aldrich family over the years.
+He is primarily supported by his wife Maggie, their good friends Dr. Althea Davis and Dr. Nick Bellini, and eventually the extensive Aldrich family over the years.

 The daytime soap opera "The Doctors" deserves note as the only TV anthology series to transform itself into a weekly daytime serial.
 It premiered with daily stories whose leads alternated between serious medical drama and daily intrigue.
 The series was set in Hope Memorial Hospital in the fictional town of Madison,somewhere in New England.
 The featured story lines had Dr. Powers as the head of operations at Hope Memorial Hospital.
 Also part of the hospital staff were between serious surgeon Dr. William Scott,happy-go-lucky internist Dr. Jerry Chandler,female pediatrician Dr. Elizabeth Hayes,and hospital chaplain the Rev. Samuel Shafer.
 This was one of the best of the daytime serials to grace the 1960's and remain that way until its demise in the early 1980's.